 Jurassic World Grab 'n Growl Indoraptor Dinosaur

-TEMI Dinosaur Toy Figure w/ Activity Play Mat
+TEMI Dinosaur Toy Figures with Activity Play Mat

-Let their imagination run wild with this play mat and nine figurines set.
-Children 3 years old and up can play around with their dinosaurs as they interactive scenes around this park.
-Best of all, when they are done the mat and figurines pack up into a handy carrying case making this a smart buy for those who travel or want to keep toys neatly contained.
+Let their imagination run wild with this play mat and nine dinosaur figurines set.
+Children can create fun scenes with the dinos, as well as the five trees that are included.
+Best of all, when they are done, the mat and figurines pack up into a handy carrying case making this a smart buy for those who travel or want to keep toys neatly contained.

-What to Look for in a Dinosaur Gift
+What to Look for in a Dinosaur Toy

-Age Consider the age of the dino-lover on your list when shopping for your gift, and make sure to check the label to see if it matches up.
+Consider the age of the dino-lover on your list when shopping for your gift, and make sure to check the label to see if it matches up.
 There are prehistoric-inspired toys for young children who'll enjoy pushing around a whimsical wheeled dinosaur, but this isn’t likely to capture the attention of a teenager who may want something more high-tech or hands-on.
-If you’re shopping for an adult, look for collectible dinosaur gifts or those that serve a practical purpose.
+If you’re shopping for an adult, look for collectible dinosaur gifts or themed mugs, apparel, or accessories that serve a practical purpose.

-Purpose There's no shortage of realistic, detailed collectible dinosaurs out there, but kids won’t readily learn much from these figurines, except for maybe the different types of dinosaurs.
-For something with a little more educational value, there's an abundance of educational gifts, like books or hands-on activities, that teach about science and natural history.
-Think about the personality of your recipient and choose accordingly.
+There's no shortage of realistic, detailed collectible dinosaurs out there, but kids won’t readily learn much from these figurines, except for maybe the different types of dinosaurs.
+For something with a little more educational value, there's an abundance of more informational gifts, like books or hands-on activities, that teach about science and natural history but still entertain.

-Interactive Bring another world to life with a dinosaur gift that responds to commands via voice or an app, just keep in mind that these types of gifts are better for older children who can figure out how to operate them without getting frustrated.
+Bring another world to life with a dinosaur gift that responds to commands via voice or an app, just keep in mind that these types of gifts are better for older children who can figure out how to operate them without getting frustrated.
 Or, for a low-tech but still interactive option more suitable to the younger kids, choose from LEGO building kits or sets of realistic dinosaurs for imaginative play.